What can we help you with?

 Parents are encouraged to attend our Parent/Teacher meetings, Parent fellowship nights and the Annual General Meeting.
 There are a number of other ways parents can help the school.
-Parents are needed to help with Field Trip supervision and transportation, assisting with a variety of special events throughout the year.
-A Volunteer response form is sent home in the fall where you can indicate the areas you are interested in volunteering.
-There are also several board sub-committees such as Marketing & Recruitment, Facilities Maintenance, Policy, Board Nominations, Finance, Hospitality etc.
+Parents are needed to help with field trip supervision and transportation, assisting with a variety of special events throughout the year.
+A volunteer response form is sent home in the fall where you can indicate the areas you are interested in volunteering.
+There are also several board sub-committees such as Marketing and Recruitment, Facilities Maintenance, Policy, Board Nominations, Finance, Hospitality, etc.

 What documentation is required of volunteers?